lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ## Visibility

 Ntopng offers extensive network visibility.
-The visibility features include detailed views of network hosts, protocols, traffic flows, and geographic informationabout where network traffic originates and terminates.
+The visibility features include detailed views of network hosts, protocols, traffic flows, and geographic information about where network traffic originates and terminates.
 Below is a view at some of these features:

 >#### Note: Ntopng also allows you to detect active network scans.
-Beacuse the ntopng server is connected to the network tap that is directly connected to my Firewall, it can also see all the scans as they happen live:
+Because the ntopng server is connected to the network tap that is directly connected to my Firewall, it can also see all the scans as they happen live:

 Example view of the traffic that is being monitored:

 ![Pasted image 20240518194736](https://github.com/lm3nitro/Projects/assets/55665256/db5938dd-704c-4d2b-a690-b5669d2d9c56)

-Detecting abnormal live outbound traffic on strange port number :
+Detecting abnormal live outbound traffic on strange port number:

 ![Pasted image 20240518194633](https://github.com/lm3nitro/Projects/assets/55665256/76753887-c709-4230-b99e-80dd330962cd)

-Detecting top talkers destination server:
+Detecting top talkers' destination server:

 ![Pasted image 20240518202204](https://github.com/lm3nitro/Projects/assets/55665256/4fddcd0c-71ea-471f-ac4a-4ee7ddf56bfc)